Highlights for 3 Nephi 8-11

 “…whoso believeth in me believeth in the Father also; and unto him will the Father bear record of me, for he will visit him with fire and with the Holy Ghost.”
 (3 Nephi 11:35)

 Jesus Christ Talks

 Before I quote Elder Andersen, here’s some background to consider.
 First, there are a lot of examples of the Savior talking directly to us as mortals.
-For example when He was on earth He made a point of establishing a lot of relationships and held many conversations.
-Then again after he ascends to heaven, Christ appears and talks numerous times to individuals and to groups of people.
-The current Book of Mormon chapters chronicle one particularly amazing event, when he appears to the Nephites in the Americas.
+For example, when He was on earth, He made a point of establishing a lot of relationships and held many conversations.
+Then again, after he ascends to heaven, Christ appears and talks to individuals and groups numerous times.
+The current Book of Mormon chapters chronicle one particularly fantastic event, when he appears to the Nephites in the Americas.
 To them, he says:

 Arise and come forth unto me, that ye may thrust your hands into my side, and also that ye may feel the prints of the nails in my hands and in my feet, that ye may know that I am the God of Israel, and the God of the whole earth, and have been slain for the sins of the world.
 (3 Nephi 11:14)

-We know Jesus is at the head of His Church and is the one talking to prophets on a frequent basis.
+We know Jesus is at the head of His Church and talks to prophets frequently.
 Yet somehow, our collective understanding evolved to a silent, off-limits version of Christ that we’re not supposed to address or talk to.
-How, I don’t know because this belief is thoroughly smashed by reading the Doctrine & Covenants.
+How I don’t know because this belief is thoroughly smashed by reading the Doctrine & Covenants.
 So, I’m wondering if maybe people don’t read the D&C too much?
 (Optional: see a list of D&C verses at the end of this article.

 Heavenly Father Talks